 Address Contents

 Point to emphasize

-- Abstraction can be very convenient: - The OneLongBinarySequence is more convenient than having to know which memory card a particular byte is stored. - A variable name is easier to remember than an integer memory address.
+- Abstraction provides a convenient illusion: - The OneLongBinarySequence is more convenient than having to know on which memory card a particular byte is stored. - A variable name is easier to remember than an integer memory address.